kapilsharma/AngularQuickNotes/02-Installing.md

 - vendor.js
 - main.js

-We didn't wrote any of these JS file.
+We didn't write any of these JS file.
 They are actually dependencies of Angular application and in this simple Hello World Application, main.js contains our actual source code.
 We can also notice line 12 `<app-root></app-root>`, which is updated by generated JS files to display out contents.
 However, let's not try to understand generated Java Script; Angular CLI makes sure that generated JS files are optimized but not very convenient to read by humans.
 Instead, let's concentrate on how Angular CLI read our application to generate these JS files.

-When we run `ng serve` (or `ng biuld`, as we will see later), Angular CLI first looks `angular.json` file to check the configurations.
+When we run `ng serve` (or `ng build`, as we will see later), Angular CLI first looks for `angular.json` file to check the configurations.
 These configurations are well set and mostly we need not to touch them.
 From it, it identify main Type Script file is `src/main.ts` as follow:

 ```typescript
 import { enableProdMode } from '@angular/core';